-All eyes on Manchin as Republicans prepare to again block voting rights legislation
+All eyes on Manchin after Republicans again block voting rights legislation

 Sen. Tim Kaine (D-Va.) acknowledged that the throes of the Build Back Better negotiations are unlikely to be a productive moment for an internal reckoning over the filibuster.
 But, he said, Democrats are “not going to let it drop.”

 “It doesn’t have to happen like right now, like tomorrow afternoon,” he said Tuesday.
-“But what if we reach an agreement on [Build Back Better] this week? … We can also be, having a discussion about, hmm, we’re not going to abolish the filibuster, but are there things to restore the Senate as a place that will protect voting rights that we can do?”
+“But what if we reach an agreement on [Build Back Better] this week? . . .
+We can also be having a discussion about, hmm, we’re not going to abolish the filibuster, but are there things to restore the Senate as a place that will protect voting rights that we can do?”

+Schumer, speaking on the Senate floor after the vote, made no direct mention of Manchin or the filibuster but instead vowed to fight on — comparing the effort to Republican attempts to secure civil rights for people newly freed from slavery after the Civil War.

+“Members of this body now face a choice,” he said.
+“They can follow in the footsteps of our patriotic predecessors in this chamber.
+Or they can sit by as the fabric of our democracy unravels before our very eyes.”

 Across the aisle, there appears to be little concern that Manchin or Sinema is at risk of changing their minds to advance voting rights legislation.

-McConnell and other Republicans have shown some concern that the moderate duo might move under some circumstances to undermine the filibuster, which has driven decisions by some Republicans to embrace a bipartisan infrastructure deal this summer and to retreat from a high-stake confrontation on the federal debt ceiling earlier this month.
+McConnell and other Republicans have shown some concern that the moderate duo might move under some circumstances to undermine the filibuster, which has driven decisions by some Republicans to embrace a bipartisan infrastructure deal this summer and to retreat from a high-stakes confrontation on the federal debt ceiling earlier this month.
 But they say they remain confident that neither Democrat will undermine the filibuster to pass voting rights legislation.

 “We take him at his word — the filibuster’s safe,” said Sen. John Cornyn (R-Tex.) of Manchin.

-Whether Manchin or Sinema can be persuaded to change their mind on the Senate rules, Democrats are under immense pressure to keep hope alive — due to political pressure from their base, the potential impact of state voting law changes on the 2022 elections and beyond and the continued stream of false claims of fraud from Trump and his allies.
+Whether or not Manchin or Sinema can be persuaded to change their minds on the Senate rules, Democrats are under immense pressure to keep hope alive — because of political pressure from their base, the potential impact of state voting law changes on the 2022 elections and beyond and the continued stream of false claims of fraud from Trump and his allies.

 Yet Democrats are already facing diminishing returns on any legislation that ultimately might be passed.
 States, for instance, have already launched their decennial redistricting processes, making it increasingly difficult — if not impossible — to impose new federal line-drawing guidelines ahead of next year’s election.
 And with every day that passes, it becomes more difficult to impose other national voting mandates as state and local election officials gear up for the coming primary and general elections.